Merchant cash advance marketing guidelinesPrivate preview

 No impact to your personal credit

-Applying for financing through Stripe Capital might require a personal credit check under some circumstances, but this credit check doesn’t affect your personal credit score.
+Applying for financing through Stripe Capital might require a personal credit check under some circumstances, but this credit check doesn’t impact your personal credit score.
 If a personal credit check is required you will be notified during the application process.
 All offers are determined based on a number of factors, including order volume and your history of orders through [Platform Name].

 Wording guidelines